Lamiaceae (Mint family)

 Cultivation: The preference is partial sun and somewhat dry conditions.
 This species often grows in soil that is somewhat thin and rocky, which reduces competition from other species of plants.
 The lower leaves will fall off the stems during drought; in stressed-out plants, the foliage may become discolored and diseased.

-Range & Habitat: Bradbury's Bee Balm occurs occasionally in the southern half of Illinois, otherwise it is rare or absent (see Distribution Map).
+Range & Habitat: The native Bradbury's Bee Balm occurs occasionally in the southern half of Illinois, while elsewhere within the state it is rare or absent (see Distribution Map).
 Habitats include rocky upland forests, savannas, thickets, limestone or sandstone glades, bluffs, meadows in wooded areas, pastures, and roadsides.
 This species probably benefits from occasional wildfires to create clearings in woodland areas.

 Faunal Associations: Long-tongued bees (especially bumblebees), butterflies, skippers, Hummingbird moths, beeflies, and hummingbirds visit the flowers for nectar.
 The small black bee Doufourea monardae is a specialist pollinator of Monarda spp.
 Short-tongued Halictid bees may visit the flowers to collect pollen; they are unable to reach the nectar.
 Caterpillars of the moths Sphinx eremitus (Hermit Sphinx), Anterastria teratophora (Gray Marvel), Pyrausta orphisalis (Pyralid Moth sp.), and Pyrausta signatalis (Pyralid Moth sp.) feed destructively on Monarda spp.
 (Bee Balms).
 Other insect feeders include the scentless plant bug Arhyssus nigristernum, the leaf-footed bug Euthochtha galeator, the aphid Hyalomyzus monardae, and the leaf beetle Physonota unipunctata.
 Mammalian herbivores usually avoid consumption of Monarda spp. – it is possible that the oregano scent of the foliage deters them.

 Comments: Bradbury's Bee Balm is fairly easy to identify.
 Like other Monarda spp., the large flowers have a distinctive appearance that is showy and attractive.
 Bradbury' Bee Balm differs from other Monarda spp. in Illinois by its sessile or nearly sessile leaves, and the purple dots on the lower lip of the corolla.
 It is also shorter in stature and blooms earlier.
 The species Monarda russeliana of some authors is probably the same species as Monarda bradburiana.